qubasehq/LLMBuilder/USAGE.md

-# 🚀 **Complete Beginner's Guide: LLM Training Pipeline**
+# 📖 **Complete LLMBuilder Training Guide**

-**Welcome!** This guide will hold your hand through **every single step** of building your own Large Language Model (LLM) from scratch.
-No technical background needed - we'll explain everything as we go!
+**Welcome to your step-by-step journey with LLMBuilder by Qubasehq - from raw data to a working AI!** No technical background needed - we'll explain everything as we go!

 **What you'll achieve:**
 - ✅ Turn 10 PDF/TXT/DOCX files into a working AI